 - Some marriage (1836-1915) and death (1867-1933) records for Calhoun County.

 - Our Local History Archive contains scans of items like Marshall High School yearbooks, city directories, and church records.
 Check back regularly for new additions!

 - An extensive collection of area family histories.

 - Select church records, available on microfilm.

-- City directories and cross-county indexes from 1885 to present (incomplete sets, please call us if you are looking for a certain year).
+- City directories and cross-county indexes from 1860 to present (incomplete collection, please call us if you are looking for a certain year).

 - High school yearbooks from 1899 to present.